There’s no use trying to save your vacation. It’s time to get out of the office. Here are the best places to travel in March.

 If spotting the elusive African wild dog is on your list, head to South Luangwa National Park in March when your chances of seeing one is greatest.
 The South Luangwa National Park is one of the greatest wildlife sanctuaries on earth, and because it is relatively more difficult to get to than some of its neighboring destinations, it hosts very few visitors.
 You can be sure, a safari in Zambia during the green season will be memorable, with incredible sightings, and hardly any people around except those in your vehicle to share it with.

 Every spring, the streets of Reykjavik fill with design for the epic DesignMarch festival.
 From fashion to furniture, architecture to food design, the festival showcases the best of Iceland’s impressive local design scene alongside renowned international names.
-Taking place from March 23rd through 26th, the DesignMarch scene promises to be small and intimate, allowing travelers to rub shoulders with both local and visiting designers.
+Taking place from March 15th to the 18th, the DesignMarch scene promises to be small and intimate, allowing travelers to rub shoulders with both local and visiting designers.

 March is one of the best months to visit Egypt.
 It’s shoulder season, when temperatures are pleasant, but there aren’t quite as many crowds at the major sites in Egypt.
 The ancient country has much to see – from the Red Sea where to you can sunbath and scuba dive, to the ancient temples and monuments along the Nile, and the unchanged culture of the Siwa Oasis.
 The best way to see it all is with Ker & Downey and our incredible private Egyptologists that uncover a world of history with you.